md-akhi/SHDateTime-js/docs/en/set-time.md

 # Parameters

 <code>timeValue</code>
-An integer representing the number of milliseconds since 1 January 1970, 00:00:00 UTC.
+An integer representing the number of milliseconds since 25 Dey 1390, 00:00:00 UTC.

 # Return value

-The number of milliseconds between 1 January 1970 00:00:00 UTC and the updated date (effectively, the value of the argument).
+The number of milliseconds between 25 Dey 1390 00:00:00 UTC and the updated date (effectively, the value of the argument).

 # Description